g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.200.0.2(Label=132) 10.200.0.1(Label=162) 10.200.0.9(Label=3)
 ```
-In the output we can see the different paths computed trough blue links!
-In the LSP R4-R7-A the path is R3 -> R6 -> R5-> R8 -> R7, and in the LSP R4-R7-B the path is R1 -> R2 -> R7.
+Check it out—different paths computed through the blue links!
+For LSP R4-R7-A, the path is R3 -> R6 -> R5 -> R8 -> R7, while R4-R7-B goes via R1 -> R2 -> R7.

-Everything looks good so far.
+Everything looks good so far!

-Updating the tasks in our network:
+Updating our task list:
-* ~~Become the network invisible for the external traceroutes~~
+* ~~Make the network invisible to external traceroutes.~~
-* ~~Configure LSPs to be established trough specific color in backbone~~
+* ~~Force LSPs through specific colors in the backbone.~~
-* ~~Configure explicit-paths to establish the LSPs trough specific path~~
+* ~~Configure explicit paths to pin LSPs to a specific route.~~
-* Signal specific bandwidth in some LSPs
+* Signal specific bandwidth requirements for certain LSPs.
-* Configure auto-bandiwitdh in some LSPs
+* Enable auto-bandwidth to let LSPs adjust dynamically.
-* Change the priority and hold value to make some LSPs priority in the backbone
+* Tweak priority and hold values to give certain LSPs "VIP" status in the backbone.
-* Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.
+* Set up soft-preemption so LSPs are re-routed before being kicked off a link.
-* Configure an automatic otimization of the LSPs
+* Configure automatic optimization for periodic path re-calculation.
-* Install different FECs in the FIB using LSPs RSVP
+* Install specific FECs into the FIB using RSVP LSPs.
-* Connect the LDP islands with ldp-tunneling in the LSPs
+* Connect LDP islands using LDP tunneling over RSVP.
-* Make traffic policies using LSPs to select the path for specific destinations
+* Create traffic policies to select specific LSPs based on the destination.

-Now, let's configure the bandwitdth reserve in some LSPs, let's apply a reserve of 60Mbps on LSP R1-R8-A, R8-R1-A, R4-R5-A and R5-R4-A.
+Now, let’s configure bandwidth reservation.
+We'll reserve 60Mbps for LSPs R1-R8-A, R8-R1-A, R4-R5-A, and R5-R4-A.
-In the R1, let's add only one line, and we can repplicate similarly on the other routers.
+On R1, we just need to add one line and replicate it across the other routers:
 ```
 set protocols mpls label-switched-path R1-R6-A bandwidth 60m
 ```
 Let's check the outputs now.

-In R1, we can see that our LSP is established.
 ```
 10.0.0.6
   From: 10.0.0.1, State: Up, ActiveRoute: 0, LSPname: R1-R6-A, LSPid: 4